raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/OpenAI/README.md

 3)	Clone Github repo (or Download) and move to OpenAI folder, where you will find 4 zip files.

 4) Create Lambda function from AWS Console with python3.11 runtime with x86_64 architecture.
-    \ta) Go to newly created function and under "Code" tab click on "Upload from" and select option ".zip file".
+   a) Go to newly created function and under "Code" tab click on "Upload from" and select option ".zip file".
-    \tb) Select Deployment-OpenAI.zip from your local machine and click on "Save".
+   b) Select Deployment-OpenAI.zip from your local machine and click on "Save".

 4) Create Lambda layer:\n
     \t(a)	Go to Lambda Layers (in same region as that of created Lambda function) and click on Create Layer.\n